scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

 to `BotWar`.
 The server will look for a `.jar` file with this name in the `/bin` directory below the main installation directory.
 For `BotWar`, for example, it would look for a file called `Scalatron/bin/BotWar.jar`.

-Within this `.jar` file, the Scalatron then attempts to locate a class with the fully qualified class name `scalatron.GameFactory`.
+Within this `.jar` file, Scalatron then attempts to locate a class with the fully qualified class name `scalatron.GameFactory`.
 When such a class is found, Scalatron next looks for a method on that class called `create`, taking no parameters and returning an instance of a class implementing the trait `scalatron.core.Game`.